Alpine Way is an ideal road trip in Australia

 Is the Alpine way open?

-The road opened in 1950’s and was paved in the 1990’s, and winds its way across the back of rugged mountain ranges offering panoramic views as far as the eye can see.
-The route is constructed on an old cattle route that stockmen used for decades to drive cattle from Corryong in Victoria and Jindabyne in New South Wales to the lush grazing lands of the Snowy Mountains high country.
+Set high in the Snowy Mountains region, the road tops out at 1.597m (5,239ft) above the sea level by Dead Horse Gap.
+The road is typically open all year round, with the occasional closure in winters due to dangerous weather conditions.
+Conditions can be extreme and may change rapidly, particularly in winter.
 It is required that all two-wheel drive vehicles carry snow chains between Thredbo and Tom Groggin between June and October long weekends.
 It is also quite possible that snow chains may be needed to drive safely along other (preferably more dangerous) parts of Alpine Way.
 Today the road remains and much money is devoted every year to maintaining the road from its harsh environment in order to allow Australian tourists a chance to access the spectacular Snowy Mountains high country.
+Rockfalls can happen after rains.

 Is the Alpine way suitable for caravans?

-The road includes some narrow sections and some steep gradients between Khancoban and Thredbo.
-This is a remarkable road trip.
-Remember to bring your camera.
-Make sure you leave enough time to make plenty of stops along the way.
-The road connects Jindabyne in the east to the New South Wales / Victorian border in the west.
+The road has narrow sections and some steep gradients between Khancoban and Thredbo.
 It is not recommended for trucks, buses and vehicles towing large caravans.